Tonyfu09/2023-24_OSWE_Note/README.md

 	2.
  	3.
   	4.
    	5. Prototype Pollution Exploitation - Application and Library dependent.
-Try to find if that possible to set isAdmin to true in the Object prototype.
+Try to find if that possible to set isAdmin to true in the Object prototype. <br>
-	6.
+	6. Prototype extends the DOM - http://prototypejs.org/learn/extensions
  	7.
   	8.
 	9.